betajs/betajs/docsrc/tutorials/states.md

 The system includes an abstract state machine that can be used for internal business logic as well as in combination with the router.

 A state machine consists of a ``state machine host`` instance which holds the ``current state`` instance.
 States itself are defined by subclassing the ``abstract state class``.

 To initialize a state machine, simply call:
 ```javascript
    var host = new BetaJS.States.Host();
 ```

 There are different ways to define new states.
-An adhoc way, if the state machine is used a singleton, is as follows:
+An adhoc way, if the state machine is used as a singleton, is as follows:
 ```javascript
     host.register("A", {});
 ```